lukekasper/Personal-Projects/Linux Cmds.md

     - `rm` is ran twice, one for each line in "todelete.txt"
   - `-p`: prints a confirmation prompt with actions that will take place
   - `-n1`: used with `-p` checks for confirmation after each iteration of `rm`
-  - `command1 | xargs -I % /bin/bash -c 'command2 %; command3 %'`: allows the user to run multiple cmds by storing the output into a placeholder variable with`-I`
+  - `command1 | xargs -I % /bin/bash -c 'command2 %; command3 %'`: allows the user to run multiple cmds by storing the output into a placeholder variable with `-I`
     - `testing cat todelete.txt | xargs -p -I % sh -c 'ls %; rm %'`

+### User Interactions
+- `whoami`: print user logged in to terminal (`who am i` prints additional info)
+- `who`: prints users logged into system
+- `su <username>`: switch to another user
+  - starts a new shell as another user
+  - `exit` returns back to current user's shell
+- `sudo`: run command as root
+  - must be enabled to use `sudo` and enter commands by entering your user's password (not root's password)
+  - `sudo nano /etc/hosts`: edit a system config file normally permission locked
+  - `sudo -i`: start a shell as root